mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

-missions have staged through Xuanzang, ranging from a single-ship expedition sponsored by a wealthy and notorious businessperson to a vastly well-funded project which declared its intent to create a chain of on- station supply ships connected by transports.
+missions have staged through Xuanzang, ranging from a single-ship expedition sponsored by a wealthy and notorious businessperson to a vastly well-funded project which declared its intent to create a chain of on-station supply ships connected by transports.

 Some of these expeditions are known to have failed and others are overdue.
 It is known that ships have